versioneye/ops_contrib/README.md

 That will stop the VersionEye containers, but not the backend services.

+## Use Nginx as proxy

+By default the VersionEye Web App is running on port 8080 and the API on port 9090.
+It makes sense to use a webserver in fornt of it on port 80, which does forward the requests to port 8080 and 9090.
+Beside that the webserver can be used for SSL termination.
+Here is an [Ansible playbook](https://github.com/versioneye/ops_contrib/tree/master/nginx/ansible) for that use case.

 ## Monitoring

 With this command the running containers can be monitored.